 “I spent 18 years kidding myself: ‘Oh, I’m going to be an art historian, I’m going to be a pilot, I’m going to be a nurse,’” Elsier said.
 “It was my senior year of high school, when I had to commit to the next four years of my life, that I decided I wouldn’t be happy doing anything else.”

 Her journey with music is more or less a journey of self-acceptance.
-It’s not that she performs under her government name because she couldn’t come up with an alias: Elsier sees her musical project as her introduction to the world.
+It’s not out of laziness that she performs under her government name: Elsier sees her musical project as her introduction to the world.

 “I’m over not being known,” Elsier said.
 “Everyone’s gonna find out everything about me.
 If you find my TikToks, it’s a lot of me being high doing things—they’re not music industry TikToks.
 Mine are like, I got my wisdom teeth taken out and I’m gonna film that and show the world.”